awsdocs/amazon-guardduty-user-guide/doc_source/guardduty_organizations.md

 # Managing GuardDuty accounts with AWS Organizations<a name="guardduty_organizations"></a>

 When you use GuardDuty with an AWS Organizations organization, you can designate any account within the organization to be the GuardDuty delegated administrator\.
-Only the organization master account can designate GuardDuty delegated administrators\.
+Only the organization management account can designate GuardDuty delegated administrators\.

 **Note**
-The Organization master can be the delegated administrator, but this is not recommended based on AWS Security best practices following the principle of least of privilege\.
+The Organization management account can be the delegated administrator, but this is not recommended based on AWS Security best practices following the principle of least privilege\.

-An account that is designated as a delegated administrator becomes a GuardDuty master account, has GuardDuty automatically enabled in the designated Region, and is granted permission to enable and manage GuardDuty for all accounts in the organization within that Region\.
-The other accounts in the organization can be viewed and added as GuardDuty member accounts associated with the master account\.
+An account that is designated as a delegated administrator becomes a GuardDuty administrator account, has GuardDuty automatically enabled in the designated Region, and is granted permission to enable and manage GuardDuty for all accounts in the organization within that Region\.
+The other accounts in the organization can be viewed and added as GuardDuty member accounts associated with the delegated administrator account\.

- If you have already set up a GuardDuty master with associated member accounts by invitation, and the member accounts are part of the same organization, their **Type** changes from **by Invitation** to **via Organizations** when you set a GuardDuty delegated administrator for your organization\.
-If the organization's GuardDuty master previously added members by invitation that are not part of the same organization, their **Type** is **by Invitation**\.
+ If you have already set up a GuardDuty administrator with associated member accounts by invitation, and the member accounts are part of the same organization, their **Type** changes from **by Invitation** to **via Organizations** when you set a GuardDuty delegated administrator for your organization\.
+If the new delegated administrator previously added members by invitation that are not part of the same organization, their **Type** is **by Invitation**\.
 In both cases, these previously added accounts are member accounts to the organization's GuardDuty delegated administrator\.

 You can continue to add accounts as members even if they are outside of your organization\.
-To learn more, see [Designating master and member accounts through invitation \(console\)](guardduty_invitations.md#guardduty_become_console) and [Designating GuardDuty master and member accounts through invitation \(API\)](guardduty_invitations.md#guardduty_become_api)\.
+To learn more, see [Designating administrator and member accounts through invitation \(console\)](guardduty_invitations.md#guardduty_become_console) and [Designating GuardDuty administrator and member accounts through invitation \(API\)](guardduty_invitations.md#guardduty_become_api)\.

 **Note**
-There is a limit of 5000 member accounts per GuardDuty master account\.
+There is a limit of 5000 member accounts per GuardDuty delegated administrator\.
 However, there could be more than 5000 accounts in your organization\.
 The number of **All** accounts in your organization is displayed on the **Accounts** page of the GuardDuty console\.
-If you exceed 5000 member accounts you will receive a notification through CloudWatch, Personal Health Dashboard, and in an email to the master account\.
+If you exceed 5000 member accounts you will receive a notification through CloudWatch, Personal Health Dashboard, and in an email to the delegated administrator account\.

 Use the following procedures to register a GuardDuty delegated administrator for your organization, add existing organization accounts as members, and automate the addition of new organization accounts as GuardDuty member accounts\.

 **Important**
 unlike AWS Organizations, GuardDuty is a Regional service\.
 This means that GuardDuty delegated administrators and member accounts must be added in each desired Region for account management through AWS Organizations to be active in each Region\.
-In other words, if the organization master designates a delegated administrator for GuardDuty in only US East \(N\.
+In other words, if the organization management account designates a delegated administrator for GuardDuty in only US East \(N\.
 Virginia\) that delegated administrator will only manage member accounts added in that Region\.
 For more information on Regions in GuardDuty see [Regions and endpoints](guardduty_regions.md)\.

 ## Permissions required to designate a delegated administrator<a name="organizations_permissions"></a>

-When delegating a GuardDuty master you must have permissions to the following actions:
+When delegating a GuardDuty delegated administrator you must have permissions to enable GuardDuty as well as certain AWS Organizations API actions listed in the following policy statement\.
-+ organizations:EnableAWSServiceAccess
-+ organizations:ListAWSServiceAccessForOrganization
-+ organizations:RegisterDelegatedAdministrator
-+ organizations:DescribeOrganization

-You can add the following statement to the end of an existing GuardDuty policy to grant these permissions:
+You can add the following statement to the end of an IAM policy to grant these permissions:

 ```
 {
     "Sid": "Permissions to Enable GuardDuty Delegated Administrator",
     "Effect": "Allow",
     "Action": [
+        "guardduty:EnableOrganizationAdminAccount",
         "organizations:EnableAWSServiceAccess",
+        "organizations:RegisterDelegatedAdministrator",
+        "organizations:ListDelegatedAdministrators",
         "organizations:ListAWSServiceAccessForOrganization",
-        "organizations:RegisterDelegatedAdministrator",
+        "organizations:DescribeOrganizationalUnit",
+        "organizations:DescribeAccount",
         "organizations:DescribeOrganization"
     ],
     "Resource": "*"
 }
 ```

-Additionally, if you wish to designate your AWS Organizations master account as the GuardDuty delegated administrator that entity will need `CreateServiceLinkedRole` permissions to initialize GuardDuty\.
-This can be added to an IAM policy using the following statement, replacing the account ID with the ID of your organization master:
+Additionally, if you wish to designate your AWS Organizations management account as the GuardDuty delegated administrator that entity will need `CreateServiceLinkedRole` permissions to initialize GuardDuty\.
+This can be added to an IAM policy using the following statement, replacing the account ID with the ID of your organization management account:

 ```
 {